Line Guide – Pickering to Whitby

 Is the terminus for NYMR and houses our locomotive sheds, tearoom and two shops with many interesting items available.
 The station has been restored to the British Railways’ style of the 1960s.

 Famous as Aidensfield and Hogsmeade, has a refurbished Warehouse Tea Room with authentic furniture and artefacts.
 Restored coal drops and a cattle dock.
+Getting into the village entails walking up a short incline.

 Newton Dale Halt